ActiveInferenceInstitute/ActiveInferenceJournal/Courses/PhysicsAsInformationProcessing_ChrisFields/Discussion_5/Transcripts/Prose/cFPIP-05W.md

  Well, that's how paths of least action work.
  And then if somebody else wants to look at that path of least action and say, well, here was a mile point, and this is where it looked like they were heading north, and this is where it looked like the goal was to evade this, those are all stories that an observer could tell about a path, or that the path might tell itself about its own path.

-1: But those goal narratives don't need to be implemented proximally or primally with goals, as a kind of core player in the active inference ontology.
+ But those goal narratives don't need to be implemented proximally or primally with goals, as a kind of core player in the active inference ontology.
 I'll read some of these great comments and questions, just if anybody has a thought on them from the live chat, just feel free.
  John Reed wrote, what does the active inference group--I think that's us, but includes everyone--think about the equation of pilot wave with Many Worlds recently expounded upon by Chris O'Dowd at PBS.
  I found it to be mixing terms and frustrating personally; any thoughts on pilot wave and Many Worlds?
  And I would also just be curious on the physics or technical side, where does what Chris is sharing connect to these kinds of discussions that people have about Many Worlds and different interpretations of quantum?

-1:_Ander:_
+_Ander:_
  Yeah, that's a great question.
  So I don't know that I can answer it.
  I know that when it comes to interpretations of quantum mechanics, whether the collapse or the Many Worlds or whatever, I think what they're hinting at, and Chris would probably answer something along those lines, that quantum theory is fundamentally about information.
  And until we make sense of that fully and fully spell out all the details, I think these philosophical issues or the interpretations of quantum mechanics are going to linger.
  I don't have any strong thoughts on interpretations, and I would say I'm an agnostic about interpretations of quantum mechanics.

-1: I don't know that I subscribe to any of, and especially pilot wave, I don't have the slightest idea about it.
+ I don't know that I subscribe to any of, and especially pilot wave, I don't have the slightest idea about it.

-1:_Daniel:_
+_Daniel:_
  Haris?

-1:_Haris:_
+_Haris:_
  Yes.

-1: If you allow me, I have a small story regarding pilot wave.
+ If you allow me, I have a small story regarding pilot wave.
  I was conversing with ChatGPT and I actually asked what it thought about pilot wave after watching a lecture on it and then I got intrigued and I wanted to ask and this actually happened.
  The model started replying and I got the chance to read a bit the reply.
  And the reply was like, it is very interesting, but most probably is not correct, it is wrong.
  And then it must have reached some sort of information goal.

-1: It retracted the reply and it replied to me.
+ It retracted the reply and it replied to me.
  Can you ask me a different question?
  So this is my short experience with pilot wave theory.

-1:_Dean:_
+_Dean:_
  Can I ask a question?
  Is a pilot wave more or less than 100ft in height?

-1:_Daniel:_
+_Daniel:_
  I think it's exactly 100.

-1: Any other thoughts or questions?
+ Any other thoughts or questions?
  It's a fun and lively live chat too, which is always fun.

-1: Yeah, well, we are it coming right along in the year and now 5, 6 completed with this course.
+ Yeah, well, we are it coming right along in the year and now 5, 6 completed with this course.
  So any comments that anyone here just wants to make in a closing round?
  Anybody who wants to can go for it.

-1:_Ana:_
+_Ana:_
  Yeah, I have a question.
  If questions come up, have come up during the session, who could I send them to and how?

-1:_Daniel:_
+_Daniel:_
  Great question.
  In the video description, you can get to the syllabus of the course and one of the pages on the course website.
  Course syllabus is a question and answer form.

-1: So you'll see several dozen questions that people have already written and Chris gives answers and then it's publicly posted.
+ So you'll see several dozen questions that people have already written and Chris gives answers and then it's publicly posted.
  All of the lectures, discussions and questions and answers will be published after the course.
  So every question, no matter from where, or where to, all of these questions are encouraged, it only makes it a richer and more relevant publication.

-1:_Ana:_
+_Ana:_
  Thank you.

-1:_Daniel:_
+_Daniel:_
  Okay, Ian, Harris or Dean?

-1:_Daniel:_
+_Daniel:_
  Susan also says post in discord.
  Great point.

-1:_Haris:_
+_Haris:_
  Yeah, I just wanted to add a small point as a conclusion.
  From my personal perspective, I really find that the ideas of Chris Fields, they can be revolutionary, let's say in a variety of different fields.
  And I can see it in quantum cryptography and also about what I've mentioned before in terms of quantum knowledge representation.
  So these are the two fields that I can clearly see it.
  So it is great to be able to participate in this conversation.

-1: So once again, thanks to everyone.
+ So once again, thanks to everyone.

-1:_Daniel:_
+_Daniel:_
  Great to participate in this conversation or quantum knowledge representation, whichever you prefer.

-1: Ander, any last comments?
+ Ander, any last comments?

-1:_Ander:_
+_Ander:_
  Not really.
  Just looking forward to the next one.
 I guess.

-1:_Ander:_
+_Ander:_
  I should say.
  And what next year?
  This is going to be an ongoing thing.

-1:_Chris:_
+_Chris:_
  Yes, we'll.

-1:_Ander:_
+_Ander:_
  We'll come back stronger next year, for sure.

-1:_Daniel:_
+_Daniel:_
  Okay.
  What a ride.
  Thank you all.
  See you next time.
  Bye.

-1:_Haris:_
+_Haris:_
  Bye, everyone.

-1:_Chris:_
+_Chris:_
  Bye.